Skip to main content

 Chinese or Japanese language 200 levels and above;

-Non-language courses taught on campus including ARHI 372, CHST 240, 340, ECON 406, ENGL 295, HIST 150, 151, 250, 350, 355, 358, ISS 350, JPST 250, 350, KINS 270, POLS 318, RELG 212, 284, 287, 384, 387, and any of the courses not already taken as a required RELG or HIST course.
+Non-language courses including ARHI 372, ASIA 200 and ASIA 300 CHST 240, 260, 340, ECON 406, ENGL 295, HIST 150, 151, 250, 252 350, 355, 358, ISS 353/354, ISS 355, JPST 210, 220, 230, 250, 370 KINS 270, POLS 318, RELG 212, 284, 287, 384, 387, and any of the courses not already taken as a required RELG or HIST course.
 Other courses approved by the Asian Studies program faculty on a case-by-case recommendation may be added.

 MINOR IN ASIAN STUDIES.
-20 credits, of which no more than 8 credits may be in Asian languages (Chinese or Japanese), and the remaining 12-20 credits would be from other Asia –focused classes listed above.
+20 credits, of which no more than 8 credits may be in Asian languages (Chinese or Japanese), and the remaining 12-20 credits would be from other Asia –focused classes listed below.
 Other courses approved by the Asian Studies program faculty on a case-by-case recommendation may be added.

 ARHI-372 (PP, G) Asian Art